nicolo-tellini/intropipeline/README.md

 ## FAQ

 **Q**: Why do I have Y/N options in runner.sh ? </br>
-**A**: Because if one step fails you want to restart the run from the step failed.
+**A**: Because if one step fails you want to restart the run from the failed step.

 **Q**: Why do I need to specify the *S.par* assembly in the runner.sh if the markers are pre-computed ? </br>
 **A**: The pipeline performs 2 mappings: one against *S.c* consensus and one against *S.par* assembly; choosing the *S.par* assembly that fits better the introgressions facilitates the mapping.